 Things went on and life got complicated for a while.
 After a few months, I messaged my OB and my old therapist and told them I was NOT okay.
 My old therapist said that meds may be a good idea.
 My OB called me in a prescription.
 I also started the process to begin therapy again (and then COVID happened and put a wrench in THAT!).

 It has been 4 years since that day when I thought it was all over.
 Two more babies have been born.
 Our youngest is now over a year old.
 I still think about Grandaddy every day.
 All of my babies know who he is and can identify him in pictures.
 They talk about him when they ask questions.
 My girls have discovered grapefruit, and one really likes it.
 I told her how Grandaddy loved it as well, so she brags about that currently.
 In so many things, I see him.
 I know he has truly been watching over us.

 They will dance and “sing” to it.
 Life isn’t perfect, but I have weaned off of my anti-depressant now.
 Every day isn’t great, as our girls are special needs and do require more care.
 Two days before my 34th birthday, I made the decision to end the relationship with my narcissistic mom.
 My 34th birthday came and went with no drama.
 It was filled with peace.

-PPD and other postpartum related illnesses effect so many.
+PPD and other postpartum related illnesses affect so many.
 The day I turned 30, I didn’t know I was struggling with it, but I did know that I couldn’t go on.
 There is treatment available and there is help.
-Help that will not judge you.
-Help that will support you and help you through.
+The help that will not judge you.
+The help that will support you and help you through.
 Please, please know that you are not alone and you are not at fault.
 You are strong and you are a warrior.
 You can do this, and you can survive.
 I have battle scars, but I have fought hard and they show that.
 Those scars show the fight.
 They remind me of where I have been, and that God is not done with me yet.